JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 Note that if a `setindex!` operation throws an error the target data frame may be partially changed so it is unsafe to use it afterwards (the column length correctness will be preserved).

-!!! note

-    The rules described below for `DataFrame` also apply to `SubDataFrame` if it was created with `:` as column selector, except that for rows that are filtered-ou in `sdf`:
-    - new columns are created with `missing` values stored in these rows,
-    - assignment to existing columns retains values already stored in them in these rows.

 `setindex!` on `DataFrame`:
 * `df[row, col] = v` -> set value of `col` in row `row` to `v` in-place;
 * `df[CartesianIndex(row, col)] = v` -> the same as `df[row, col] = v`;